- GeoCapabilities (2013-2017)

 - Plenary session and public rollout of Powerful Geography initiative.

-- Personnel: Richard Boehm, Michael Solem, Robert Morrill, Joseph Stoltman, Audrey Mohan, Thomas Larsen, and Joanna Zadrozny
+- Participants: (From right to left: Michael Solem, Richard Boehm, Joseph Stoltman, Audrey Mohan, Robert Morrill, Thomas Larsen, and Joanna Zadrozny

 - Panel session reporting on progress of Powerful Geography.